basnijholt/nijho.lt/content/post/advent-of-open-source/day_21.md

 (See my [intro post](https://www.linkedin.com/posts/basnijholt_advent-of-open-source-celebrating-activity-7269075513002909697-M89J))

-After creating pipefunc (Day 20), I needed a way to visualize its (possibly large and complex) computational graphs interactively in Jupyter notebooks.
+After creating pipefunc (Day 20), I wanted a way to visualize its (possibly large and complex) computational graphs interactively in Jupyter notebooks.
 What started as a simple visualization PR evolved into two standalone packages: graphviz-anywidget (Python) and graphvizsvg (JavaScript) - which unexpectedly introduced me to JavaScript development!

 ## 📖 Origin Story